 In a situation involving domestic abuse, legal aid can help you to find a safe place for you and your children, and protect you from further abuse.
 In the case of divorce and financial issues, you’ll usually need to provide documentary evidence of abuse, but for emergency legal action you should be able to obtain legal aid very quickly to enable you to protect yourself and any dependents.

 The best thing to do in any situation is to consult your local solicitor to see what kind of legal aid you might be eligible for.
 Our divorce solicitors in Buckinghamshire and Berkshire are trained in mediation, arbitration, and collaborative family law, and can talk you through your options.
 The national charity LawWorks can also help you to find legal support if you are unable to afford it.

-divorce solicitor Beaconsfield, divorce solicitor Berkshire, divorce solicitor Buckinghamshire, divorce solicitor Maidenhead, legal aid, mediation lawyer Berkshire, mediation lawyer Buckinghamshire
+Tags: divorce solicitor Beaconsfield, divorce solicitor Berkshire, divorce solicitor Buckinghamshire, divorce solicitor Maidenhead, legal aid, mediation lawyer Berkshire, mediation lawyer Buckinghamshire